 How related are different jobs in terms of skills?
 To what extent training programs allow to move across jobs that differ in skills, and to what extent can this reduce the ``mismatch'' unemployment --- i.e., the unemployment due to unbalances in labor demand vs. supply across occupations?
 The existing literature often answered the first question based on expert knowledge and existing job classification systems (O*NET, ROME classification in France etc.).
 Instead, we propose to build new measures of skill proximity across jobs based on job descriptions from vacancy data --- using state-of-the-art Natural Language Processing (NLP) techniques.
 Making use of the skill distance measure produced, we describe the labor supply reallocations associated with the use of training programs by french job seekers --- using comprehensive administrative data on unemployment spells, training use and employer-employee data.
 Comparing such occupational transitions in relationship with labor market tightness measures, we aim to assess the extent to which public funded training programs contribute to the reduction of mismatch unemployment.

-Evaluating the Effect of Training Programs for the Unemployed: an Examiner Design Approach (with P. Arni, L. Behaghel, M. Gurgand, R. Rathelot and T. Zuber). [ Abstract (early stage project) ]
+Evaluating the Effect of Training Programs for the Unemployed: an Examiner Design Approach (with L. Behaghel, M. Gurgand, U. Oyon Lerga). [ Abstract (early stage project) ]

 We exploit the random allocation of caseworkers to job seekers in France---and the heterogeneity in caseworkers' propensity to place individuals in training programs---in order to build an instrument for entering a training program while unemployed.
 To alleviate threats to the exclusion restriction assumption, we are currently developing an identification approach combining (i) the intuition behind of so-called ``zero-first-stage'' falsification test, (ii) an identification-at-infinity argument and (iii) a single-index assumption imposed on caseworkers' direct impact on individuals' job finding rate (violating the exclusion restriction of the instrument).
 Our framework lends itself nicely to the use of machine-learning predictions in a first step to identify the zero-first-stage subgroups that are essential for our identification-at-infinity approach.